robagar/haskell-tsne/README.md

 * Rather slow.
 It's not at all optimized yet.
 Internally it uses lists of plain vanilla Haskell boxed `Double`s, which probably accounts for a a fair chunk of the slowness.
 * Based on the [tSNEJS](https://github.com/karpathy/tsnejs) JavaScript implementation (thanks!)

+See it in action on [YouTube](https://youtu.be/R74ADQgArZg) in my 3D t-SNE visualization application [TeaSneeze](https://bitbucket.org/robagar/teasneeze).

 ### Example ###

 Using the Python scikit-learn [digits](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html#sklearn.datasets.load_digits) data set.